Seems like almost everyone is carrying a bottle of water these days.

-FDA describes bottled water as water that’s intended for human consumption and sealed in bottles or other containers with no added ingredients, except that it may contain a safe and suitable antimicrobial agent.
-(Fluoride may also be added within the limits set by FDA.)
+The FDA describes bottled water as water that’s intended for human consumption and sealed in bottles or other containers with no added ingredients, except that it may contain safe and suitable antimicrobial agents.
+Fluoride may also be added within the limits set by the FDA.

 The agency classifies some bottled water by its origin.
 Here are four of those classifications: